resema/Notepad/_posts/2017-09-12-machine-learning-for-software-developer.md

 An example with the housing prices and the known prices for a cluster of houses.
 This can be used to predict the housing price of a new house.

 ### Unsupervised Learning
-Examples are clustering of e.g. flowers.
+Examples are clustering of e.g. flowers, customer segmetation

 ### Reinforcement Learning
 Characterised with missing classical inputs and outputs.